How To Prove Wrongful Death

 Despite variations in state laws, the general elements of wrongful death are:

-- Caused by another person or entity’s negligence or intentional actions
+- The death was caused by another party’s negligence or intentional actions

-- Monetary damages for the deceased person’s surviving family members
+- The death resulted in damages or financial losses for the deceased person’s surviving family members

 The Elements of Negligence

-As in any personal injury claim, to prove someone was negligent in wrongful death, four elements must be established:
+As in any personal injury claim, to prove someone was negligent in wrongful death, four elements include:

 - Duty of Care.
 The person responsible for the other person’s death had a duty to act with reasonable care.
 Expectations about what conduct is reasonable or expected vary from one context to another.
-For example, everyone is expected to drive safely when operating their car, while doctors are expected to act according to medical guidelines in their role as a physician.
+For example, everyone must drive safely when operating their car.
+Medical providers must act according to medical guidelines in their role as physicians.

 - Damages.
-The person’s negligence resulted in actual injuries or losses for the victim (in this case, death).
+The person’s negligence resulted in actual injuries or losses for the victim (in this case, the loved one’s death).

 What Is the Burden of Proof in a Wrongful Death Case?

-In a civil case for wrongful death, the burden of proof is less stringent.
-It’s called a “preponderance of the evidence.”
-It basically requires a judge or jury to be 51 percent sure based on the evidence presented.
+In a civil case for wrongful death, the burden of proof is a “preponderance of the evidence.”
+It basically requires a judge or jury to be more than fifty percent sure based on the evidence presented.
+In other words, it’s more likely than not that the defendant’s negligence caused the decedent’s death.

 Wrongful Death Damages

-Wrongful death damages are the monetary compensation that survivors can get for the death of their loved one.
-Damages can cover a variety of expenses, including:
+Wrongful death damages are the compensation that survivors can get for the death of their loved one.
+Economic and non-economic damages can include various losses, including:

 - Loss of income